dioStaxis/DJ-ELM0/README.md

 ## Screenshots

-#### This is the main menu with the title of the game, it's play, option and exit buttons.
+#### This is the main menu with the title of the game, and it's play, option and exit buttons.

 ## ![DJ-ELM0](media/main-menu.png)

 #### An in-game view during game play.
-The character sprites, timer, weapons, buttons and map are visibile.
+The character sprites, timer, weapons, buttons and map are visible.

 ## ![DJ-ELM0](media/in-game.png)